 Mining locations may not be made within the Grand Canyon National Game Preserve.
 This covers approximately the area occupied by that portion of the Kaibab National Forest which lies north of the Colorado River.
-Application made in 1957 for oil and gas leases in this preserve were rejected in 1958.
-The Gila River Waterfowl Area project is closed to entry under the general mining laws but open to leasing under the Mineral Leasing Act.
+Application made in 1957 for oil and gas leases in this preserve were rejected in 1958 but later granted with special conditions attached to insure that well drilling would not damage the area for wildlife.
+The Gila River Water Fowl Area and the Cibola National Wildlife Refuge are closed to entry under the general mining laws but open to leasing under the Mineral Leasing Act.
 The Havasu Lake National Wildlife Refuge, the Imperial National Wildlife Refuge, and that portion of the Cabeza Prieta Game Range which is included in the Williams gunnery and bombing range withdrawal are closed to mining entry.